-LINGALA VOICE OVER TALENTS NATIVE SPEAKERS ARTISTS & ACTORS
+LINGALA VOICE OVER TALENTS NATIVE SPEAKERS - PAGE 1

 Broadcast services incl.
 Voice Over, Overdub, Sound Supervision, Sound Design & Editorial, Game Audio, Audio Restoration, DVD Audio Mastering, TV and Radio commercial recordings, Corporate presentations, e-learning.
 International voice over talent bank.